halseth/elftrace/docs/zk_verifier.md

 execution trace of an arbitrary computation using a merkle tree, and utilize fraud proofs to penalize a player performing the execution incorrectly.

+In this post we'll only explore the RISC-V binary verification in Script, and refer to the above resources for more details on the full challenge-response part of MATT.

 ### Rust and RISC-V
 We can write the contract much like we would write any other Rust project, as long as we adhere to the limitations of our limited bare-metal target.